wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 3.7.3 =
+- Added Brazilian language translation.
+The translation was submitted by Sergio Siqueira.
+- Added two new action hooks for plugin activation and deactivation time.
+- Improved the get_user_ip_address() function so it handles cases when multiple addresses are returned due to proxy.
+- Fixed the mis-alignment of login page which was broken by WP3.9 when rename login feature is used.
+- WordPress 3.9 compatibility

 = 3.7.2 =
 - Added a PHP Info section in the system info interface to show some important PHP details of the server.